theobald-software/kb.theobald-software.github.io/content/_yunio/integration-scenario-with-yunio-and-the-ai-builder.md

 **Note:** The parameters that are needed to create an incoming invoice are dependent on your customized SAP settings for the invoicing process.

 1. Create a service in yunIO.
 Select *Function Module / BAPI* as the extraction type for the service. <br>
-This example uses the BAPI_INCOMINGINVOICE_CREATE1 to create an incoming invoice in SAP.
+The depicted example uses the BAPI_INCOMINGINVOICE_CREATE1 to create an incoming invoice in SAP.
 2. Set the following import parameters to *Supplied by Caller* (Structure *HEADERDATA*):<br>
 - INVOICE_IND (Indicator: post invoice)<br>
 - DOC_TYPE (Document Type)<br>